 Process equations

 The model process is based around the guided logbook and SWHS estimates of total rockfish harvest by year and CFMU.
 Guided and unguided harvests are proportionally related to total harvests (Puser) while species specific harvests are related to the total harvest based on the proportions evident in the port sampling and logbook data (Pcomp).
-Release estimates are based on the proportion of all catches that were harvested, also referred to as the retention probability or the proportion-harvested, pH, which is specific to the logbook data structure that divides rockfish into pelagic, yelloweye and “other” (non-yelloweye, non-pelagic) rockfish.
+Release estimates are based on the proportion of all catches that were harvested, also referred to as the retention probability or the proportion-harvested, pH.
 Numbers of fish are converted to biomass based on mean annual weights and total sport fish mortality is the sum of the harvest weights plus the proportion of releases that are expected to die based on release mortality rates (Jarvis and Lowe 2008; Hochhalter and Reed 2011; Blain and Sutton 2016; Blain-Roth and Sutton 2019).
 The equations describing this process are as follows.

 Harvests